 We have a wonderful chef on staff that prepares our snacks and meals from scratch.
 Mealtime is an important part of your child’s day.
 At mealtime, your child receives many of his or her daily nutritional requirements and has an opportunity to learn new skills and interact with other children.
 We serve our meals family style, and provide your child opportunities for self-help and growth.
 If your child has special dietary needs or family preferences, we will accommodate those as well.

 We regard each instance of undesirable behavior as an important moment for teaching.
 When a child under the age of two does something inappropriate, we let the child know that what he/she did was inappropriate and then show them an appropriate choice.
 So if a child hit a friend, we would model and talk to them about how to be gentle with friends.
 Increasingly, we can discuss the problem with the child and offer alternatives.
 Our goal is to help children learn to make the right decision rather than just do what they are told.
 We teach the right behavior using supportive discussion and appropriate consequences.
 We establish clear, firm standards for behavior that children can follow and help them conform to these standards through teaching.

 6. Do you teach “phonics, numbers or the ABCs”?
-Do you teacher the children to read?
+Do you teach the children to read?